Beginners Guide to African Teas: from Zero to Pro!

 Have you ever heard of the historical explorer Ibn Battuta?

 Some say that it was he who first introduced Tea seeds into Africa.
 Another story passes the credit to Sino-African trade bonds that existed in the 14th century.
-However, like in many of their other colonies, it was British planters that first started commercial-scale tea cultivation in Africa.
-Back then, it was merely to strengthen the supply side of tea for Britain, but surely no one would have predicted that the African tea trade would come this far, as it holds nearly 30% share from the global tea exports today.
+However, like in many of their other colonies, it was British planters who first started commercial-scale tea cultivation in Africa.
+Back then, it was merely to strengthen the supply side of tea for Britain, but surely no one would have predicted that the African tea trade would come this far, as it holds nearly 30% share of the global tea exports today.

 So what is African tea?

-That deep red-black tea you enjoy sipping in the morning as a breakfast tea could be from Africa though your supplier doesn’t say it.
+That deep red-black tea you enjoy sipping in the morning as a breakfast tea could be from Africa, though your supplier doesn’t say it.
 Here the flavors are so rich and unique thanks to its virgin lands, rich soils, and abundant sunshine, so it has become a popular tea source for large multinational tea packers to use in their tea blends along with teas from other origins.
 There is nothing wrong with this blending if you do it correctly.
 However, this process makes it hard to find pure African teas.
 As tea lovers, you deserve to explore and experience the original flavors of African teas, as you enjoy other origin specialty teas like Darjeeling or Ceylon teas.

-Tea producing countries in Africa
+Tea-producing countries in Africa

-Africa tea producers have collectively produced 160 thousand metric tons of tea during the year 2020, and these are the main contributors to this share.
+African tea producers have collectively produced 160 thousand metric tons of tea during the year 2020, and these are the main contributors to this share.

 Uganda stands next to Kenya with its production quantities and is renowned for its clean & blackish leaf appearance that helps tea blenders in many ways.

-Other than the above counters, the tea producer list goes on passing countries like Tanzania, Rwanda, Mozambique, Burundi, Ethiopia, Cameroon, and Zimbabwe, with each contributing their level best to the African tea industry
+Other than the above counters, the tea producer list goes on, passing countries like Tanzania, Rwanda, Mozambique, Burundi, Ethiopia, Cameroon, and Zimbabwe, with each contributing their level best to the African tea industry

 Apart from these tea producers, South Africa plays a strong position as the producer country of Rooibos or red tea, one of the most popular herbal tea types around the world.